Exposify/wordpress-exposify/README.txt

 == Changelog ==

+= 1.3 =
+* Switch to new API
+* Style fixes
 = 1.2 =
+* Code refactor
-* Code refactor.
-Pull HTML templates from Exposify instead from the own site.
+* Pull HTML templates from Exposify instead from the own site
+* Fixing some small errors
+= 1.1 =
+* Allow additional style and js sheets
 = 1.0 =
 * Inital version.